 Westmoreland County Veterans of the War on Terror

-WCVWOT ‘s mission is to establish Patriot’s Day Plaza, which will house the Global WOT monument and KIA memorial located at Twin Lakes Park in Greensburg, PA at the corner of Georges Station Road and Streetpark Loop.
+WCVWOT ‘s mission is to establish Patriot’s Day Plaza, which will house the Global War on Terror Monument, a KIA Memorial for all of our Fallen Heroes linked to Westmoreland County, and a First Responders’ Monument located at Twin Lakes Park in Greensburg, PA at the corner of Georges Station Road and Streetpark Loop.

 Patriot’s Day Plaza will honor the county’s sons and daughters who answered the call to serve in America’s longest war.
 We are slated to dedicate the monument on Saturday, September 11, 2021, exactly 20 years after the terrorist attacks which breached the sanctity of U.S. soil, commencing the War on Terror.